uptimeDBA/cockroach-vb-cluster/cockroach-vb-cluster/cockroach-vb-cluster_virtualbox.md

 ![virtualbox preferenes](images/VirtualBox_Preferences.png)

 2. Select the edit host-only network icon and check in the Adapter tab that the entries are as below.
 If there is no adapter listed, add one with the details below.
+It's important that the Adapter's IPv4 Address is **192.168.56.1** so it will be on the same Host-only network as the cluster nodes.
 The DHCP Server doesn’t have to be enabled as the guide uses static IP address for the cluster nodes but it can be if you want to.

 ![host only network details](images/Host-only_Network_Details.png)